The purpose of OPEC for members

 Each member country controls the oil production of its country, but OPEC aims to coordinate the production policies of member countries.

-Oil and energy ministers from OPEC member countries usually meet twice a year in March and September to determine OPEC's output level.
+Oil and energy ministers from OPEC member countries usually meet twice a year to determine OPEC's output level.
 They also meet in extraordinary sessions whenever required.

 Algeria - 1969-present